grunwaldlab/Microbe-ID/README.md

 Microbe-ID
 ===============

-Microbe-ID is a toolbox with two modules allowing 1. identificaiton of speceis using sequences and 2. identificaiton of genotypes using moleuclar markers against custom referecne databases.
+Microbe-ID is a toolbox with two modules allowing

+1. identificaiton of species using sequences and
+2. identificaiton of genotypes using moecular markers against custom referecne databases.

 This web-based toolbox can readily be customized for any taxonomic group or species.
 This site provides all code and applications necessary for implementation.

 ## Components